Thosam1/thosam_personal_website/data/blog/the-5-love-languages.md

 # Introduction

-This is actually the second time I am reading this book.
+This is actually the third time I am reading this book and I have written down the key ideas for me to remember.

-Looking at myself and my past relationship, I realize that I can improve on my behaviors and how I  approach love.
-When I first started reading this book, I was desperate and in search for answers on how love could be communicated in a relationship.
-I wanted to know where I failed to communicate my love.
+Recovering from a heartbreak was hard, it feels like the whole world around you is crumbling.
+During this period, I was filled with a mixed pot of emotions.
+Among those emotions was regret.
+Regret for not having expressed gratitude more often to her, for not appreciating her efforts enough, for taking her for granted and also by being more in love with the idea of her.
+Remorses for things I have done, for things I have said, for hurting her through words and actions, even though I didn’t have any bad intentions.

+She was my first love, I did not have any previous experience in romantic relationship in any way.
+I was ignorant of many things and that is probably what led me, us to bring suffering into our relationship with each other.

+How to communicate better, how to show appreciation, express gratitude, how to work through a conflict in a constructive way together, how to take criticism, how to apologize in a way that the other person really feel our apology as genuine and sincere, how to navigate through our emotions and cultivate positive emotions to avoid falling into a cycle of suffering created by our own mind.
+With the knowledge I had, I have given my all, my everything and it was devastating to see the flame of love slowly extinguishing right in front of our eyes.
+Feeling powerless and losing control.

+Those are realizations are things that raised in my mind after the breakup.
+Sadly those kind of thoughts only appeared in my mind when I started meditating daily, analyzing every facets of our relationship, living it again and again from the beginning until the end, reliving each of my memories, *our memories*.
+I realized that I can improve on my behaviors and how I approach love.

+During that time, I searched for answers, started reading books, writing and meditating frequently to really transforming my *being*.

+The 5 Love Languages is the first book I read.
 As I turned each page and read the chapters, I noticed many interesting points were mentioned.
-Insights that resonated with me and made me realize that indeed, there are things that I can change.
+Insights that resonated with me and made me realize that indeed, there are things that I can change and work on.

-I hope that you will enjoy reading this book as much as I did and will grow into a better version of yourself. 😄
+I hope that you will enjoy reading this book as much as I did and will grow into a better human being. 😄

-This book helps you better understand the people around you and yourself.

-# Table of contents

 # What happens to love after the wedding

-In this chapter, the author explains that similar to having spoken languages: French, English, German, … There are 5 love languages (with their respective dialects 😆).
+In this chapter, the author explains that similar to having spoken languages: French, English, German, … There are **5 love languages** (with their respective dialects 😆).

 People tend to speak generally in their own native language because it is the language we feel the most comfortable in, and thus communicate with the love language they are the most familiar with.

-The author argues that one of the main reason why love fade after a marriage is because couples fail to understand each other’s love language and thus fail to communicate love in a way that is appreciated and felt by the spouse.
-What makes one person feel loved emotionally is not always the thing that makes another person feel loved emotionally.
+The author argues that one of the main reason why love fade after a marriage is because couples fail to understand each other’s love language and thus fail to communicate love in a way that is appreciated and felt by the spouse. *What makes one person feel loved emotionally is not always the thing that makes another person feel loved emotionally.*

 Therefore, we must put in the effort to learn to communicate and understand other people’s love language.

 # Keeping the love tank full

 The need to feel loved is a primary human emotional need.
 For love we would do anything, from climbing mountains to crossing seas.
-Without love, everything become unbearable.
+Without love, everything becomes unbearable.

 Love is essential to our emotional well-being.
 This search for love starts from children, they need love and affection.
 When children do not feel wanted, they seek love in the wrong places and in the wrong ways.
-The metaphor of the “love tank” refers to having your emotional needs met.
+The metaphor of the “**love tank**” refers to having our emotional needs met.

 People have the desire to be intimate and to be loved by another.
-Therefore the author highlights that making efforts to keep this love tank full is the key to a lasting marriage.
+Therefore the author highlights that **making efforts to keep this love tank full** is the key to a lasting marriage.

 I personally think that the author makes a good point.
 This concept of “love tank” and making efforts in order to meet the other person’s emotional needs is important for all kinds of relationships.
 Whether we got children, brothers, sisters, parents or friends, I think it is important to keep this picture of a love tank in our mind.
 Everyone wants to feel loved and appreciated.
-Whenever we interact with someone, we can try being more attentive to the o’ther person’s “love tank”, especially when the other person matters to you.
+Whenever we interact with someone, we can try being more attentive to the other person’s “love tank”, especially when the other person matters to you.

 # Falling in love

-When we fall in love, everything seems so magical.
+When we fall in love, everything seems so *magical*.
 We feel amazing, we think about that person day and night, we are *obsessed*.
-This “in-love” experience is euphoric.
+This “**in-love**” experience is *euphoric*.
 At our eyes, the other person seems so perfect and it is hard to believe anything else.
-We become willing to do anything for the benefit of our lover, we are guided by this “in-love” experience, we become irrational.
+We become willing to do anything for the benefit of our lover, we are guided by this “in-love” experience, we become *irrational*.

 We wrongly believe that this amazing feeling, this happiness will last forever.
 Dr. Dorothy Tennov conducted studies on the “in-love” phenomenon and she concluded that the average lifespan of a romantic obsession is 2 years.
 After this, reality will set in and the little bumps we overlooked when we were in love now become huge mountains.
 We begin to assert ourselves, we will express our desires but they will differ.
-Little by little, this illusion of intimacy evaporates.
+Little by little, this **illusion of intimacy** evaporates.

-Interestingly, data shows that the divorce rate of second marriages are higher than those of first marriages.
-Divorce rate of third marriages are even higher.

-The obsession we feel at the beginning is ephemeral and if marriage was a book, it would only be the introduction.
-When reality sets in and the “in-love” experience has run its course, this is the moment where “real” love can begin.
-A love that unites reason and emotion.
-It requires responsibility and discipline from both people to make this work, also recognizes the need for personal growth.
+The obsession we feel at the beginning is *ephemeral* and if marriage was a book, it would only be the introduction.
+When reality sets in and the “in-love” experience has run its course, this is the moment where “real” love can begin. **A love that unites reason and emotion.** It requires **responsibility** and **discipline** from both people to make this work, this kind of love also recognizes the need for **personal growth**.
 This the moment where we “choose” to love the other person, not just out of instinct or emotion.
 We must find appropriate ways to express this decision.

 “How do we meet each other’s deep, emotional need to feel loved ?”
 Keeping the love tank full is essential to a happy relationship.

 # Love language #1: Words of affirmation

 Words of affirmation are basically ways to formulate *verbally* our love.
 They are generally express in a simple and straightforward way:

-“You look look incredible in this dress.”
+“You look incredible in this dress.”

 “I really like how you’re always on time.”